How can I tell if my child has lead poisoning?

 What are the effects of lead on the body?

 Lead poisoning may not cause any symptoms until the lead levels are very high and the child is very sick.
-Continued exposure to high levels of lead may result in permanent mental retardation, convulsions, coma or even death.
+Continued exposure to high levels of lead may result in permanent intellectual disability, convulsions, coma or even death.

 Who is at risk?